Who Is Emma Stone?

 Stone was cast as Gwen Stacy, the 17-year-old love interest of Peter Parker in The Amazing Spider-Man, released in 2012, and its 2014 sequel.
 Around this time, she also starred in Gangster Squad (2013), The Croods (2013) and Magic in the Moonlight (2014).

 In 2014, Stone received Golden Globe and Oscar nominations for playing a recovering drug addict and daughter of a Hollywood star, played by Michael Keaton, in the drama/comedy Birdman or (The Unexpected Virtue of Ignorance).

 Off screen, Stone made her Broadway debut in late 2014, starring as Sally Bowles in the revival of Cabaret, with Alan Cumming.
 She has also received praise for her frequent appearances as a host of Saturday Night Live.

 Critical Acclaim for 'La La Land'

-The actress later signed on to co-star in Netflix's dark comedy series Maniac, alongside Jonah Hill.
+The actress went on to co-star in the 2018 Netflix series Maniac.
 Based on a Norwegian TV show, Maniac featured Stone and Hill as two finalists selected to undergo a pharmaceutical trial, leading to some mind-bending results.
 That year she also featured prominently in the historical drama The Favourite, for which she nabbed another Academy Award nomination.